Breaking: Source on sale of Nats said “no sale” is current status!

 “Word is the Nats are almost sure to sell,” Jon Heyman wrote in the NY Post in June 2022.
 “They’re expected to fetch at least $2 billion, but the behind-the scenes goal is $3 billion.”

-With the skyrocketing prices for sports teams that include the Phoenix Suns, and possibly even the Washington Commanders, the Lerners will eventually get their asking price.
-Of course the Nats could still sell in full — or they could still look at bringing in a large minority investment.
+With the skyrocketing prices for sports teams that include the Phoenix Suns, and possibly even the Washington Commanders, the Lerners will eventually get their asking price — but that could be years into the future.
+For now, expect once the contractual term with the investment banking firm, Allen & Co., expires that the sale of the team will officially end per a source.
+Another source said they could still pivot and look at bringing in a large minority investment.

 As we warned back in August, MASN was the issue here, and we then broke the news that Leonsis had stepped up to the front of the pack in the quest to buy the Nats.
 The issue with the team on the business side is getting paid “fair market value” aka license fees on their TV contract.
 The MASN TV deal is still being appealed in the courts with much uncertainty for the future as to what the right FMV is for the team to get paid by the Orioles’ controlled MASN.
 It is the MASN situation, rather debacle, that has been the issue in selling the team per sources.
 It has also been anti-competitive as the Nats get paid almost $60 million a year less than their division rival Phillies that play in a smaller market.
 That disadvantage has plagued the Nats and caused them to actually lose money.
 That is not a good look when you open the books to potential buyers of your business.